 Work on the Pathways

 The pathway into many homes has uneven surfaces and cracked sidewalks.
-This is a recipe for disaster if you have a senior living in your home.
+This is a recipe for a slip and fall disaster if you have a senior living in your home.
 Refurbish the flooring and reconstruct the levels with smooth surfaces for easier mobility.

 Transform the Entrance into Safe Zones